learningequality/ka-lite/docs/installguide/install_main.rst

 KA Lite Installation Guides
 ===========================

-Hello!
-If you know what OS you're installing on then click ahead.
+Installers for a number of platforms are available, each with separate installation steps.
+Click ahead for installation instructions, and if you're updating be sure to check out our release notes.

 .. toctree::
-    :maxdepth: 3
+    :maxdepth: 2

     Installation Guide <install_all>
-    Release Notes <release_notes>
     Advanced Installation <advanced>
     Raspberry Pi Tutorial <tutorial_rpi>
     System Requirements <system_requirements>
     Uninstalling <uninstall>
+    Release Notes <release_notes>